-Performance outcomes Acceptable outcomes Applicant response (a) do not impede access to parking spaces;(b) do not impede vehicle or pedestrian traffic movement.
+Performance outcomes Acceptable outcomes Applicant response (b) so that they do not interfere with the amenity of the surrounding area;(c) so that they allow for the safe and convenient movement of pedestrians, cyclists and other vehicles.
+AO9.2 Service and loading areas are contained fully within the site.
+Not applicable No service or loading areas are required for the proposed development.
+AO9.3 Not applicable The movement of service vehicles and service operations are designed so they: The application is for Reconfiguring a Lot only. (a) do not impede access to parking spaces; (b) do not impede vehicle or pedestrian traffic movement.
 PO10 AO10.1 Not applicable Sufficient queuing and set down areas are provided to accommodate the demand generated by the development.
-Development provides adequate area on-site for vehicle queuing to accommodate the demand generated by the development where drive through facilities or drop-off/pick-up services are proposed as part of the use, including, but not limited to, the following land uses: The proposed development would not require on site vehicle queuing areas. (a) car wash; (b) child care centre; (c) educational establishment where for a school; (d) food and drink outlet, where including a drive through facility; (e) hardware and trade supplies, where including a drive-through facility; (f) hotel, where including a drive-through facility; (g) service station.
-AO10.2 Not applicable Queuing and set-down areas are designed and constructed in accordance with AS2890.1.
-The proposed development would not require on site vehicle queuing areas.
+Development provides adequate area on-site for vehicle queuing to accommodate the demand generated by the development where drive through facilities or drop-off/pick-up services are proposed as part of the use, including, but not limited to, the following land uses: No queuing or set down areas are required or proposed. (a) car wash; (b) child care centre; (c) educational establishment where for a school; (d) food and drink outlet, where including a drive through facility; (e) hardware and trade supplies, where including a drive-through facility; (f) hotel, where including a drive-through

+Performance outcomes Acceptable outcomes Applicant response facility; (g) service station.
+AO10.2 Queuing and set-down areas are designed and constructed in accordance with AS2890.1.
+Not applicable No queuing or set down areas are required or proposed.